gmono/ts-metacode/README.md

 This package is a metaprogramming package, and will include various related packages in the future, the next step is to include typescript-tuple.

+# 1.0-alpha-Re1 version update content
+**Attention, this version has destructive content, please be mentally prepared before upgrading**
+1. **Increase**: Incorporates the beneficial content of typescript-tuple and typescript-logic packages
+2. **Increase**:
+   1. The DEC function has been added, and the hexadecimal conversion based on multiplication instead of string splicing has been tried. **The upper limit of the OCT function has not been solved, but the DEC function is basically available, and there is basically no upper limit problem**
+   2. The Num function has been added, which can convert SNum into a normal number, but due to the recursion depth limit of the Split function, there are great limitations.
+Only small numbers are supported, and the maximum can only reach a dozen.
+3. **Increase**:
+   1. The array part adds a string operation part and a search part, including replacement and removal, and new functions:
+      1. IndexOf search function, you can get the substring position
+      2. Add Replace series functions
+      3. Add functions to remove content in the middle, RemoveSame and RemoveAllSame
+   2. Add Skip function to the set operation section
+4. **Modification**: Some functions have been added to the array operation section, and the names of some functions have been modified. **Please upgrade carefully here**
+5. **Modification**: The meaning of the OCT function has been changed.
+Now all the hexadecimal conversion functions directly output SNum, which can be used directly
+## 1.x version update plan
+1. Improve the math part
+   1. Support the conversion from SNum to Bin and Logic, mainly to convert to Logic and then to Bin
+   2. Support decimal system, through the conversion from SNum to Bin, the conversion from decimal to binary is realized through calculation, and SNum can be defined by decimal
+   3. Support hexadecimal, solve the bug that can only support up to 12 digits, and solve the hidden dangers of the MapType system
+2. The depth limitation problem of MapType, that is, the limitation of the number of items in the mapping table.
+Consider solving the depth problem through binary matching.
+This may rely on the improvement of the Array system, including the Get Slice Concat and Insert functions, which will be implemented with the support of the mathematical system
+3. Add the actual implementation of the Merge function to implement the Merge type fusion strategy, instead of the general assign function
+4. Implement a type guard system integrated with the type system, such as arr obj num str many date, etc., you can directly use the object definition to define the type, and get the final actual type through the type mapping function, and you can use the type verification tool.
+Perform type check and detection according to the defined type guard object, materialize the type of typescript and fully support editor prompts
+5. Replace some operations with the content in the typescript-tuple package
+6. **Apply all the functions of array manipulation to the string module through JOIN and Split functions**
+7. Array operation part, based on SNum system to implement various position-based operations, including Get Slice Insert, etc.
+8. Use dichotomy to implement the sDiv function instead of counting
+9. Increase instead of function, for sNum, introduce array operation capability
+10. Continue to absorb the content and useful parts of similar packages
+## 2.x version pre-plan
+1. Add a new module to solve various problems caused by the inability to support predicate logic, that is, it is impossible to directly pass a parameter-free generic, that is, the problem of a generic function as a first-class citizen.
+Generics, use generic reference tables, and implement addressing through string
+2. Improve the foundation of SNum, from string implementation to more optimized other ways
+3. Realize various extraction and judgment packaging operations for Promise Iterator Iterable AsyncIterable and other systems that come with generic types
+4. Consider supporting recursive types, based on mathematical systems
+5. (To be determined) Add new modules to implement a complete AST system, support direct code analysis to obtain AST, prepare to support high-level languages
+6. (To be determined) Add an assembly instruction support system, support assembly instructions, and prepare for future support of high-level languages
+7. (To be determined) Add new functions based on assembly instructions and high-level languages, including many functions that could not be achieved before
+8. (To be determined) Before supporting assembly, consider first supporting a lisp-like language
+9. (To be determined) Support the realization of various data structures in the type system
+10. (To be determined) Use KMP algorithm to implement string search, etc., may be based on high-level language support, and implement some common algorithms with a type system, such as the shortest path and game tree, etc.
+# Compare
+Comparison with common packages:
+1. typescript-logic: unit logic.
+The implementation principle is similar to the logic part of this package.
+It can be repackaged to perform element-wise operations on the array to convert to multiple bits, but each operation must be packaged, and it does not define the INFER EQ operation , And is not compatible with the digital computing system of this package
+2. typescript-tuple: absorb the array operation part of it, and absorb the digital control method in it, and establish a new mathematical operation mechanism

 # 说明
 **typescript元编程使用的包**